brainhack-school2020/mwmaclean-BHS2020/README.md

 Hello!
 I'm currently a PhD student in Cognitive Neuroscience at l'Université de Montréal.
 My main focus is to study cortical visual impairment using MRI techniques.
 Damage to the primary visual areas can result in clinical blindness and prompt a cascade of dynamical structural and functional alterations of the neural networks at both the cortical and subcortical level.
 Following this damage, individuals can sometimes preserve the ability to non consciously process visual information in their blind field, a striking phenomenon know as blindsight.
 My fascination resides in understanding how the brain can process visual information without conscious awareness.

-The overall goal of the current project was to use the new tools learned during the BrainHack Summer School to organize, preprocess, analyze and visualize MRI data acquired at l'Unité de neuroimagerie fonctionnelle during my PhD.
+The overall goal of the current project was to use the new tools learned during the BrainHack Summer School to organize, preprocess, analyze and visualize diffusion MRI data acquired at l'Unité de neuroimagerie fonctionnelle during my PhD.

 <img src="images/logo_UdeM.png" width="30%"> <img src="images/logo_unf.png" width="40%">